PeishuoYu/NumberReader/README.txt

+# Update 02/19/2018
+#	Added dataSet size constraint and tree depth constraint against overfitting
+#		You can see how to use them in instructions
+#
+#	Note: These two features are not for the purpose of number recognition, since no
+#	      different numbers are written in the same way, there are always differences.
+#	      These two features are more for general machine learning practice
+#
+#
 # Number reader:
 # This is a program in which I applied machine learning algorithm to recognize hand-written number
 # After being trained with more than 1000 samples, it is relative accurate now